eyecatchup/nicegist/README.md

 When I recognized that [gist.io](https://github.com/idan/gistio) is dead, I stumbled upon [a comment](https://github.com/idan/gistio/issues/74#issuecomment-348884248) in gist.io's issue tracker, that suggested to build a pure JavaScript implementation to be hosted on GitHub pages.

 I liked the idea.
-Thus, _nicegist_ was born.
+Thus, _Nicegist_ was born.

 ## Usage